 Ethiopia: The salt from lake Karum

 Lake Karum is a salt lake located in Ethiopia, at the northern end of the Great Rift Valley.
-This lake, as well as the volcanoes of Dallol and Erta Alé are among the most improbable landscapes of the Danakil depression.
+This lake, as well as the volcanoes of Dallol and Erta Ale, are among the most improbable landscapes of the Danakil Depression.
 This place also offers a timeless spectacle.
-Indeed, perpetuating a centuries-old tradition, Tigrayans travel to Lake Karum from the Ethiopian highlands, followed by long caravans of dromedaries and donkeys in order to recover salt slabs from the dry areas of the lake, a vestige of a time when the sea still flooded the Danakil depression.
+Indeed, perpetuating a centuries-old tradition, Tigrayans travel to Lake Karum from the Ethiopian highlands, followed by long caravans of dromedaries and donkeys in order to recover salt slabs from the dry areas of the lake, a vestige of a time when the sea still flooded the Danakil Depression.

 Ethiopia: The Erta Ale volcano and its lava lake